Sciss/ScalaFreesound/notes/SolrSyntax.md

 - num_ratings 	number 	The number of times the sound was rated.
 - num_comments 	number 	The number of comments.
 - analysis 	object 	Object containing requested descriptors information according to the descriptors request parameter (see below).
 This field will be null if no descriptors were specified (or invalid descriptor names specified) or if the analysis data for the sound is not available.
-- analysis_stats 	URI 	URI pointing to the complete analysis results of the sound (see Analysis Descriptor Documentation).
-- analysis_frames 	URI 	The URI for retrieving a JSON file with analysis information for each frame of the sound (see Analysis Descriptor Documentation).

 ## never we want